 In order to provide proof, you'll need statements from an accountant, tax return form SA302, plus supporting information such as bank statements and receipts.

-Step 3: Consider getting a mortgage decision in principle
+Step 3: Consider getting a mortgage agreement in principle (AIP)

-Once you've found a mortgage deal that suits your circumstances, you might want to get a 'decision in principle', also referred to as an agreement in principle or AIP.
+Once you've found a mortgage deal that suits your circumstances, you might want to get an agreement in principle, also referred to as a decision in principle or DIP.

-Getting a decision in principle usually involves a credit check, so we'd advise only doing this when formally applying for the mortgage, or if an estate agent asks for one to check you're serious about buying a property.
+Getting a decision in principle usually involves a credit check, so we'd advise only doing this when formally applying for the mortgage, or if an estate agent asks for one to check you're a credible buyer.

 If you experience the latter, try to obtain the decision in principle with a lender who runs a soft credit check, as it's best to keep the number of hard credit checks to a minimum.
 Your broker can help you with this.